-The Company receives certain clearing services from Cantor in Europe and the U.S. pursuant to its clearing agreement ("Clearing Services").
+The Company receives certain clearing services ("Clearing Services") from Cantor pursuant to its clearing agreement ("Clearing Agreement").
 These Clearing Services are provided in exchange for payment by the Company of third-party clearing costs and allocated costs.
 The costs associated with these payments are included as part of "Fees to related parties" in the Company's consolidated statements of operations.